 This website lists open datasets for evaluating and improving the safety of large language models (LLMs).
 We include datasets that loosely fit two criteria:

-We know our catalogue is not complete yet, and we plan to do regular updates.
+We regularly update this website.
 If you know of any missing or new datasets, please let us know via email or on Twitter.
 LLM safety is a community effort!

 This website is maintained by me, Paul Röttger.
 I am a postdoc at MilaNLP working on evaluating and improving LLM safety.
 For feedback and suggestions, please get in touch via email or on Twitter.